 Jon Stevens’ remarkable career as a singer, songwriter and performer has spanned over 20 years and reaped many achievements, including ARIA (Australia Record Industry Charts) chart-topping success as the front man of legendary Australian bands Noiseworks and INXS.
 Read more

 Following the many successes and demise of Noiseworks in 1992, Stevens decided to pursue opportunities on a different kind of stage – starring as Judas in the highly acclaimed and successful Australian Musical Production of Andrew Lloyd Webber’s Jesus Christ Superstar.
 A studio collaboration in 2000, saw Stevens become part of rock band INXS as a guest vocalist and embark on a global tour, including a 55-day engagement with the legendary Night of the Proms throughout Europe.
 Shortly after he was officially announced as the “seventh member” of INXS.
 Returning to his solo career, Stevens then forged ahead with new material in the studio, unleashing a further two solo albums – “Changing Times” and then “Testify” in 2011 as well as touring again with a reformed Noiseworks.
 Stevens returned to a new Jesus Christ Superstar Production in July 2013 for a sold-out Arena Tour where his role of Pontius Pilot was met with critical acclaim.
 Most recently, Jon contributed the title track “Fly”, to the animated Disney movie “Planes”, a number one film at the box office.
-With The Dead Daisies he has realised the opportunity of forming a group that is steeped in the kind of music he grew up on like Free and Bad Company.
+With The Dead Daisies he has realised the opportunity of working with a group that is steeped in the kind of music he grew up on like Free and Bad Company.
 Working with music legends like Slash on the first single ‘Lock ‘N’ Load’ released in 2013 was a great debut for both Jon and the band.
-After an incredible start to the Dead Daisies, Jon Stevens is looking to capitalise on their achievements to date and cement their place as one of the worlds leading rock acts.
 Less

 Richard Fortus, originally from St. Louis, Missouri, is probably best know for his ‘other’ position, guitarist with legendary American rock band Guns N’ Roses where he handles both rhythm and lead duties since first joining the band 2001.
 Read more